surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 - **Snap To Grid**
   - **Horizontal** - Enables horizontal snapping to the grid.
 The number field to the right corresponds to the horizontal grid resolution.
+You can also temporarily enable horizontal snapping by holding down the Ctrl/Cmd key while dragging.
   - **Vertical** - Enables vertical snapping to the grid.
 The number field to the right corresponds to the vertical grid resolution.
+You can also temporarily enable vertical snapping by holding down the Alt key while dragging.

 <br/>